Hymns of the Church of Jesus Christ of Latter-day Saints (1985 book)

 Hymns of the Church of Jesus Christ of Latter-day Saints is the official hymnal of the Church of Jesus Christ of Latter-day Saints (LDS Church).

 Published in English in 1985, and later in many other languages, it is used throughout the LDS Church.
 This article refers to the English version.
-The book was published on the 150th anniversary of the publication of the first LDS hymnbook, compiled by Emma Smith in 1835.
+The book was published on the 150th anniversary of the publication of the first Latter-day Saint hymnbook, compiled by Emma Smith in 1835.
 Previous hymnbooks used by the church include The Manchester Hymnal (1840), The Psalmody (1889), Songs of Zion (1908), Hymns (1927), and Hymns (1948).

-On June 18, 2018, the church announced that updated versions of the hymnbook and the Children's Songbook would be created, by soliciting feedback for a one-year period concluding in July 2019, culminating in unified versions of the books in languages used by congregations worldwide, having the same numbering system.
+On June 18, 2018, the church announced that updated versions of the hymnbook and the Children's Songbook would be created, by soliciting feedback for a one-year period concluding in July 2019.
+This culminated in having unified versions of the books in languages used by congregations worldwide, with the same numbering system.

 Organization

-The book contains a table of contents, followed by a preface with a message from the church's first presidency, which encourages church members to use the hymn book at meetings and in their homes to invite the spirit and to teach doctrine.
+The book contains a table of contents, followed by a preface with a message from the church's First Presidency, which encourages church members to use the hymn book at meetings and in their homes to invite the spirit and to teach doctrine.

 The hymn section is divided into thematic groups:

 Following the hymns, a section titled "Using the Hymnbook" gives helpful information for choristers and accompanists.

 Finally, the hymns are listed in multiple indexes according to the authors' and composers' names, hymn titles, tune names, meters, scriptures referenced, etc.

-Numbering

-Members of the church sometimes debate about whether to say "hymn number" or "page number" when referring to the location of a particular hymn.
-The hymn numbers are not 1:1 with the number of pages.
-The hymns themselves are numbered and not the pages.